tronprotocol/tron-docker/private_net/README.md

 For more API usage, please refer to the [guidance](https://tronprotocol.github.io/documentation-en/getting_started/getting_started_with_javatron/#interacting-with-java-tron-nodes-using-curl).

 As you could notice, for now the block produced by SR contains 0 transaction.
-To send a transaction on Tron network, the data must be signed.
-To easily trigger a transaction on the Tron network, [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/) is recommended.
+To send a transaction on TRON network, the data must be signed.
+To easily trigger a transaction on the TRON network, [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/) is recommended.
 Refer to the installation [guidance](https://github.com/tronprotocol/wallet-cli/blob/develop/README.md).
 Make sure you edit `config.conf` in [src/main/resources](https://github.com/tronprotocol/wallet-cli/blob/develop/src/main/resources/config.conf) as below:
 ```
 fullnode = {
   ip.list = [